Scoliosis Treatment Fort Worth, TX

 Scoliosis is an abnormal curving of the spine.
-While all spines have a natural curve, patients with scoliosis have excessive spinal curving.
-Usually scoliosis develops during the growth spurt before puberty, between the ages of 9 and 15.
-Although some cases of scoliosis are congenital, and some are the result of underlying neuromuscular conditions, such as cerebral palsy or muscular dystrophy, most cases of scoliosis are idiopathic, meaning their cause is unknown.
-Both girls and boys can develop scoliosis, but cases in females are more likely to require treatment.
-In some cases, scoliosis appears to be hereditary.
+All spines have a natural curve, however, patients with scoliosis have excessive spinal curving.
+Usually, scoliosis develops during the growth spurt before puberty, between the ages of 9 and 15.
+Additionally, some cases of scoliosis are present at birth or due to underlying neuromuscular conditions.
+The majority of cases are due to unknown causes.

 Patients with mild cases of scoliosis have no symptoms apart from the irregularity of their appearance.
-If the curve of the spine worsens, however, and the spine twists, patients may experience:
+If the curve of the spine worsens, however, treatment will become necessary.
+When the spine twists, patients may experience:

 - Low back pain

 If you are experiencing any of these symptoms, we strongly recommend that you seek treatment for scoliosis in Fort Worth.

 How Is Scoliosis Diagnosed At The DFW Center?